OSGeo/grass-website/content/news/2022_06_03_GRASS_GIS_8_2_0_released.md

 ([https://grass.osgeo.org/](/)), commonly referred to as GRASS GIS, is an Open Source Geographic Information System providing powerful raster, vector and [geospatial processing capabilities](https://grass.osgeo.org/learn/overview/).
-It can be used either as a stand-alone application or as backend for other software packages such as QGIS and R geostatistics or in the cloud.
+It can be used either as a stand-alone application, as backend for other software packages such as QGIS and R, or in the cloud.
 It is distributed freely under the terms of the GNU General Public License (GPL).
 GRASS GIS is a founding member of the Open Source Geospatial Foundation (OSGeo).